 We have sent books and been in contact with youth and educators on five continents and seven countries – in Brazil, the United States, Canada, Belgium, England, China, and Tanzania.
-Many exciting projects are still underway, ranging from curriculum design to conservation efforts and awareness-building activities.
+From March 2013 to March 2014, over 1000 acts were completed, ranging from curriculum design to conservation efforts and awareness-building activities.

 60 students in Brazil created polar-themed artwork for Antarctica Day and 23 students learned about the Arctic and turned the lights off for an hour to raise awareness about energy conservation.
 Their teacher, CM Jefersson de Campo, is working to start a Brazilian version of the Act for Antarctica project.
 At the end of the month, he will also hold a lecture for two schools about the Antarctic Treaty and the environmental policies that are in place to protect the continent.

 Around 15 students in an English class at The Philadelphia School are creating a unit around exploration.
 They are analyzing the Antarctica: To Be Inspired book from a literary perspective, reading a book about Shackleton, writing stories about expeditions and explorations of other parts of the world, and presenting their knowledge to other classes.

 120 Lower School students at Girard College collected bags of trash to celebrate Antarctica Day and hope to continue in the future.